joshjabs/LocalWebStorage/readme.md

 2) Session Storage - Cleared when the page session ends

+## About This Repo

+This project includes Pseudo Code for a Coding Lab.
+The fully functioning version is located on the 'build' branch.

 This is a free educational resource released under the MIT License.
 Use, build, and snip from this project however you like!

 ![Alt Text](capture.png)